mullerty/Telegram-iOS/README.md

 If you encounter this issue, re-run the project generation steps in the README.

-## XCode build frameworks issues: permission denied, no such directory or file
+## XCode build issues with frameworks: permission denied, no such directory or file

 On MacOS 15.5 and newer you might encounter a Xcode build failure accompainded by this errors: